 We met on Match.com nine years ago and it was fight at first sight.
 We were in love.
 With fighting.
 So we got married.
 After we got tired of fighting we decided to have children, as my biological clock was ticking.
 I turned forty and decided that instead of working behind the cosmetics counter, I’d rather be strolling around pushing my designer stroller shopping for lipstick, not selling it.
 Little did I realize that I was in for a rude awakening.
 Being a mother is a little harder than selling lipstick.
 And money doesn’t fall from the heavens when you stop working.

 After my first son was born, I actually got bored.
 Yes, bored.
 But I couldn’t go back to retail hell.
 It was during nap time that I started writing the book, “Letters To Mom And Dad” I came across letters I had written while working in Europe as a Fashion Model.
 I became a published author and am inspired to write more, perhaps another book.
-But for now I love to blog about my family and our escapades, being an Author, free Ebook promo’s, make-up and “stuff”.
+But for now, I love to blog about my family and our escapades, Travel, Parenting, Food, Makeup, and anything “green.”

 I decided to blog because I needed a place to channel the committee in my head.
 It’s a busy place up there where ideas and misconceptions are formed.
-People are obsessed about and conversations are made.
+People are obsessed with and conversations are made (in my head).
 But I’ve found that through the years other women have felt the same way as I do.
 They have thought the same crazy thoughts I’ve had.
 They have been insecure and felt judged.
 They have judged.
 The difference is that most women will not speak up.
-They will hold it in, feeling desperate, unappreciated, unworthy, and critisized as a mother.
+They will hold it in, feeling desperate, unappreciated, unworthy, and criticized as a mother.
 I will speak up for you.
 I will tell you those crazy thoughts and feelings.
 But the good news is that none of us will be crazy at the same time on the same day.
-Lets heal and feel!

 Feel free to contact me.
 I love networking.